Nucleic Acid Observatory

 The world is demonstrably vulnerable to biological threats.
 COVID-19 was a disaster, but future pandemics could be far worse.
 To protect society from future catastrophe, we need reliable early warning for any future pandemic pathogen – including those we have never seen before.

-The Nucleic Acid Observatory project, a joint effort of SecureBio and MIT’s Sculpting Evolution group, aims to solve this problem by designing new disease surveillance methods capable of detecting any pandemic threat.
+The Nucleic Acid Observatory project was founded to solve this problem in 2021, as a project of MIT’s Sculpting Evolution group, before spinning out under SecureBio.
+We are designing new disease surveillance methods capable of detecting any pandemic threat.
 We are particularly focused on pathogens that – whether through natural evolution or deliberate engineering – may evade existing or near-future surveillance systems focused on known pathogens of concern.

 To achieve this, we're using models and experiments to evaluate the potential of different approaches to large-scale disease monitoring, developing novel computational approaches to detect potential threats as early and reliably as possible, and validating these approaches by building a pilot early warning system.

 Together, we can build a pandemic early warning system for the 21st century.
-If you share that vision, consider reading more about our research or applying to our open positions.
+If you share that vision, consider reading more about our research, applying to our open positions, or donating to support our work.

 Our research